benthor/pycw/README.md

 Reads characters from stdin, synthesizes morse (cw) audio for each legal character using pyaudio before echoing it back out.

-**NOTE: I haven't triple-checked the character to code mapping.
-It _feels_ correct, but no guarantees.**

 ## Idea